Have you ever heard of mudflat walking in the Netherlands and thought, what the heck is that!? You’re not alone.

 When you decide to venture out into the mud, you will have experienced guides to take you around.
 They are required to have years of training to ensure that they can keep you safe.
 The guides are also trained in spotting different wildlife, and once you undertake the walk you’re able to see a variety of different animals — so it’s educational too!

 In fact, wadlopen is so good of an activity that many schools take Dutch students out to experience it.
 It really is a Dutch-as-hell thing to do on the weekend.

 Where in the Netherlands do you go mudflat walking?

-This is why many of them start from the coast of these provinces.
-Other walks start from other areas and differ depending on if you want a beginner or an expert walk.
-Many Wadlopen websites will list the tours and locations, so you will know exactly where you need to be the variety of different mudflat walks.
+Many of the walks start from the coast of the provinces Friesland and Groningen, which are beautiful places to begin your wadlopen adventure.
+You can also start your walk from other areas that differ depending on whether you want a beginner or an expert walk.
+Many wadlopen websites will list the tours and locations, so you will know exactly where you need to be and the variety of different mudflat walks!

 How much does it cost to go mudflat walking in the Netherlands?